-Ramadan – We have been blessed with the religion which encompasses every dimension of life starting from state crafting till how to play with your kids.
-Each and every order of Allah SWT is logical and have a purpose.
+Ramadan – We have been blessed with the religion that encompasses every dimension of life starting from state crafting to how to play with your kids.
+Each and every order of Allah SWT is logical and has a purpose.

-Do they simply ask if Allah SWT does not need anything then why you offer the prayer?
+Do they simply ask if Allah SWT does not need anything then why do you offer the prayer?
 They object that Muslims going to Ka’aba and performing Hajj is similar to idol worship.
 What will Allah get by keeping us hungry and thirsty for the whole day?
-As Ramadan is approaching, therefore, here I’ll just focus upon the fasting in Ramadan.
+As Ramadan is approaching, therefore, here I’ll just focus on fasting in Ramadan.